cinnamon-bun/buntimer-earthstar/README.md

 ![](screenshot.png)

+## How to use it

+1. Create a workspace.
+Name it anything you want.
+2. Sign in and create an identity.
+3. Now you can add timers and the'll sync to the pub server.
+4. Your data will be saved in your browser.
+If you want your data to sync to other devices, add pub server(s) in the Workspace Settings.
+You can use this one: `https://earthstar-demo-pub-v6-a.glitch.me/` or run your own (see [earthstar-pub](https://github.com/earthstar-project/earthstar-pub)]

+Add multiple pub servers if you want redundancy.
+They have no authority; they just help keep your data online.
+Ask your friends to run some too.

+## What's Earthstar?

+[Earthstar](https://github.com/earthstar-project/earthstar) is a distributed system for collaborating on data with your friends.
+Kind of like SSB or Dat, but simpler and more multi-user.

+There is not a big global Earthstar network.
+Each workspace and pub are a mini disconnected island, sort of like a Discord or Slack or shared folder.

+## Inviting people; Privacy details

+You can invite other people to your Buntimer by sending them an invitation (from Workspace Settings).
+They can collaborate with you and changes are synced in real time.

+Anyone who knows your workspace address, and which pub(s) you use, can see and edit your data.
+You can delete your data but some metadata will remain (mostly timestamps).
+There's a Data Deletion section at the end of Workspace Settings, or you can just delete your individual timers one by one.

+Earthstar is not an append-only system.
+Deleted data actually goes away.

+## Earthstar tech details

-Each row is stored in a single Earthstar document, as JSON.
-This means any change to a row will clobber other simultaneous changes (e.g. you can't have two people changing different parts of a row at the same time).
+Each timer is stored in a single Earthstar document, as JSON, though it has several properties (name, time, isDone).
+This means any change to a timer will clobber other simultaneous changes (e.g. you can't have two people changing different parts of a timer at the same time).
 The use case is mainly personal so this is fine.

 We use ephemeral documents that last 7 days to avoid clutter building up.
 Normally you will only want to see today's tasks anyway.

-Path:
+Document paths look like:
 ```
     /buntimer-v1/timers/common/${id}!.json
 ```

 TODO:
-* CSS transitions for the progress bar colors and gradients
 * Click absolute time to edit (currently you can only click the relative time)
-* Button to show/hide completed tasks
 * Hide tasks from yesterday and older
 * Buttons to view previous days' tasks
-* Custom color theme for Earthbar
 * Hide Earthbar behind a hamburger button
-* Make red bars taller so they are more annoying
 * Pulse the color of red bars once a minute

+---
+---
+---
+---
+---
 ---

 # Getting Started with Create React App